olrafa/chica-rutera/README.md

 The address search and the reverse geocoding, as well as the map positioning based on the user's IP address, are done using the [Geoapify](https://www.geoapify.com/) APIs.
 The map engine is [OpenLayers](https://openlayers.org/), and the map style is by [Carto](https://github.com/CartoDB/basemap-styles).

-Chica Rutera is the name of a song by Argentinean band [Él Mató a un Policía Motorizado](https://www.elmato.com.ar/).
+Chica Rutera is the name of a song by Argentine band [Él Mató a un Policía Motorizado](https://www.elmato.com.ar/).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).